ryarnyah/runc/libcontainer/README.md

 [online instructions](http://criu.org/Installation). `criu` is also installed in the docker image generated when building libcontainer with docker.

+#### Misc

+libcontainer can disable memory accounting when environment variable `DISABLE_KERNEL_MEMORY_ACCOUNTING` is set.
+This can be usefull when running container on RedHat/CentOS with kernel <= 3.10.

 ## Copyright and license